angular/flex-layout/README.md

 Flexbox CSS to browser view hierarchies.
 This automation also addresses many of the complexities and workarounds encountered with the traditional, manual, CSS-only application of box CSS.

 The **real** power of Flex Layout, however, is its **responsive** engine.
-The [Responsive API](https://github.com/angular/flex-layout/wiki/API-Overview#responsive-features) enables developers to easily specify different layouts, sizing, visibilities for different viewport sizes and display devices.
+The [Responsive API](https://github.com/angular/flex-layout/wiki/Responsive-API) enables developers to easily specify different layouts, sizing, visibilities for different viewport sizes and display devices.

 ---

+### License

 The sources for this package are in the [Flex Layout](https://github.com/angular/flex-layout) repository. <br/>
 Please file issues and pull requests against that repo.